 The first thing to consider with email data is legislation.
-Do the wrong thing and you are exposing yourself to a potential fine of £5000 – unlikely but possible.
+Do the wrong thing and you are exposing yourself to a potential fine – unlikely but possible.
 With regard to consumer data the law is simple – you absolutely must have an opt-in from the individual before you can send marketing material to them.
 With businesses however it is not so black and white.
-Current UK Data Protection law permits you to send unsolicited emails to business email addresses on business matters only and there is no requirement for the recipient to opt-in.
+Current GDPR legislation permits you to send unsolicited emails to company email addresses and there is no requirement for the recipient to opt-in.

 Email Data Integrity

 If a data subject requests to be removed from your email list, you must remove them and you must not send them emails again.
 This is a central part of the Electronic Communications Act and is there to protect people from unscrupulous companies who take little or no care over the compilation and updating of their data.
 To the trained eye these are fairly easy to spot but they may not be so obvious to you.

 The tell tale sign is usually the price so if you think it looks too good to be true then you are probably right – as with most things it will be cheap for a reason.
 They probably won’t be members of the DMA and it is highly unlikely that they will be able to offer any realistic guarantees with regard to accuracy so I think a wide berth would be the best approach.
 Legitimate users of well researched and maintained lists (like ours) however have nothing to fear from this law.

 Some list providers use terms like opt-in, double opt-in, permission based etc but in doing so they are being what could best be described as a touch economical with the truth.
 It is unlikely that many (if any) actually call the individuals on the list asking their permission to sell their personal email address to third parties.
 Would you say yes to that question?
 Let’s face it, that’s not the way it works in the real world.

 What To Expect From Your Broadcast